Definition of Mentoring

 Why to be a Mentor?
 Benefits of Mentoring for you.

-Could you provide an explanation of the purpose of mentoring?
+Could you explain the purpose of mentoring?

 Various forms of mentoring relationships.